VARICOSE VEINS (with The Whiteley Clinic)

 How many sessions will I need?

-One or more sessions depending on the number of and size of the treatment areas.
+One or more sessions will be required depending on the severity of your venous condition.

 How quickly will I see results?